 The following Samagri or materials should be used for Puja: One bowl of water, beads made of cow dung, Roli, rice which are not broken (also called Akshat in Sanskrit), fragrances like Agarbatti and Dhoop, flowers, raw cotton thread, turmeric pieces, unbroken lentil of Moong, Batasha, Gulal powder, and coconut.
 Also, fully grown grains of freshly cultivated crops like wheat and gram can be included in the Puja items.

 The place where Holika is kept is rinsed with cow dung and the holy water of Ganges.
 A wooden pole is kept in the center and surrounded with beads or garlands of toys made of cow dung which are popularly known as Gulari, Bharbholiye or Badkula.
 Idols of Holika and Prahlada usually made of cow dung are placed on the top of the heap.
 Holika pile is decorated with shields, swords, sun, moon, stars and other toys made of cow dung.

-During Holika Dahan, idol of Prahlada is taken out.
-Also four beads of cow dung are kept safe before bonfire.
+During Holika Dahan, the idol of Prahlada is taken out.
+Also, four beads of cow dung are kept safe before the bonfire.
 One is kept safe in the name of ancestors, second in the name of God Hanuman, third in name of Goddess Sheetala and fourth in the name of the family.

 ऊँ पुण्डरीकाक्ष: पुनातु। x 3